There are good (and bad!) things about London at any time of year.

 - chilly early mornings in autumn in central London when it's grey and damp when most people are still at home

-- long evenings in mid-summer -- often still light until about 10:00 almost 9 years ago
+- long evenings in mid-summer -- often still light until about 10:00 about 9 years ago

 Great advice from Sam Dutton.

 London is a year round destination with pros and cons for coming at different times.
 The seasons are well marked and it will be cold, wet, snowing, icy around December - February; wet but with some nice days from March - May; warmer heading to summer from May - August; then September - October is autumn and finally back into winter.

 When the weather is bad - especially snow or a lot of rain - then public transport and the road network in central London tends to grind to a halt. about 9 years ago